ISDementyev/pmUE/README.md

-# pmvr
+# pmUE
-PMVR (Protein Modelling Virtual Reality, Protein Modelling VR) - a repo for visualizing molecules in VR
+pmUE (Protein Modelling Unreal Engine) - a repo for constructing a molecule visualizer plugin in Unreal

 ### Main Ideas
 1. Will use Unreal Engine (with C++) alongside Visual Studio 2019 for the majority of the work, with Doxygen-style commenting.